newrelic/newrelic-quickstarts/README.md

 5. Submit and wait for review.
 Please be available to resolve review feedback in a timely manner.

+**NOTE:** All contributions are public and available for use by others.
+When contributing, make sure the NRQL queries you use match the datasets the users have.
+You don't want to use NRQL queries with sensitive data.

 ## Testing

 ### Importer